mattwalden/homelab-infra/README.md

 # Home Lab Infrastructure (Proxmox + pfSense)

 This repository documents my personal home lab used to practice **real-world infrastructure design, network segmentation, and system administration**.

-The focus is on **intentional design**, **security boundaries**, and **clear documentation** rather than shortcuts.
+The focus is on **intentional design**, **security boundaries**, and **clear documentation** rather than shortcuts or ad-hoc experimentation.

-This lab is actively evolving and reflects how I approach planning, implementing, and operating infrastructure.
+This lab is actively evolving and reflects how I plan, implement, and operate infrastructure.

 ---